xperseguers/t3ext-file_list/Documentation/UsersManual/Index.rst

 -------------

 .. image:: ../Images/configuration.png
    :alt: Configuration options
+   :align: center
+   :class: with-border with-shadow

 .. note::

    The path will always be checked against any configured "root" (please read :ref:`TypoScript configuration <ts-plugin-tx-filelist-filelist-root>`), allowing the plugin to be used in a multi-site installation without risking an editor from showing files from another website.